State Library Queensland has Books, Games & Activities for Families

 Rhyme Time in the Corner

 If you’ve got a babe in arms or a little one ready to dance, Rhyme Time is a special time for you and your little one where you can share rhymes, songs, stories and reading in a creative and relaxed environment.
 You’ll always have a laugh with your child at these sessions that are often high-energy and full of giggles.
-Every Wednesday, Friday & Sunday from 12:30pm-1:15pm.
+Every Wednesday, Friday and Sunday at 12.30pm, every Thursday at 10am and every Saturday at 11.30am.
+Online bookings essential.

 Play Time in The Corner

 Play Time is held in The Corner community space via 2 FREE, bookable sessions 3 days per week.
 During these sessions, you’ll be supported with open-ended play opportunities and curated resource packs to encourage fun and creativity.
-Play Time is held every Monday to Friday from 11-11:15am.
+Play Time is held every Monday to Friday from 11am-12:15pm.
 These are great hands-on, interactive sessions where kids can use their imagination and grow their social skills.
+Bookings essential via State Library website.

 Baby Play in The Corner

 Head along to a free Baby Play session, designed for babies 0-12 months (not yet walking) and their parent/carer.
 The fun-filled sessions focus on baby-paced play, rhyme and story sharing in a way that supports you as your baby’s most important educator – with plenty of opportunities to learn and grow together.
-We know you’re going to love these special classes that are FREE every Tuesday, Wednesday and Friday from 10am-10:45am.
+We know you’re going to love these special classes that are FREE Monday and Thursday at 12.30pm and every Tuesday, Wednesday and Friday at 10am.
+Be sure to book your place in advance via the State Library website.

 Enjoy the fun of Story Time with your little ones in these mid-morning sessions featuring a variety of books, puppets, activities, songs, and games, plus simple ideas on sharing stories at home.
-Every Tuesday and Saturday 12:30pm-1:15pm, Monday 10:10:45am, and Sunday 11:30am-12:15pm.
+Every Monday 10am, Tuesday and Saturday at 12.30pm and Sunday at 11.30am.
+Bookings required online.

 First 5 Forever online